YUFENGWANG/frontend-quality-platform/README.md

 # frontend-quality-platform

-Taking care of your frontend projects code quality, for developers.
+Taking care of code quality of your frontend projects, for developers.
+Based on eslint and it's popular plugins